Special Vehicles in MontanaPage Overview

-The MVD requires that snowmobiles be permanently registered.
-This means you pay one flat rate ($60.50) and then never have to worry about annual registration forms and fees, as long as you own the snowmobile.
+The Montana MVD requires that snowmobiles be permanently registered.
+This means you pay one flat rate of $60.50 and then never have to worry about annual registration forms and fees, as long as you own the snowmobile.

 Snowmobile rental companies are exempt from this rule.
-Instead, rental snowmobiles can be registered annually for the first two years ($40.50 first year, $20 second year), but starting the third year, the snowmobiles must be permanently registered.
+Instead, rental snowmobiles can be registered annually for the first 2 years ($40.50 for the 1st year, $20 for the 2nd year), but starting the 3rd year, the snowmobiles must be permanently registered.

 You'll receive a gold registration decal with the word "Perm" (short for permanent) that must be affixed to the left side of the snowmobile's cowl.